CFox2019/Professional-README-Generator/README.md

 ## Description

-The Professional README Generator allows the user to quicklu and easily create a professional README.
+The Professional README Generator allows the user to quickly and easily create a professional README.
 Simply run the generator using the instructions provided below to create your README.

 ## Installation

 To begin, start by cloning this repository to your computer.
-Next, install the projects dependencies by running the following command `npm install`.
+Next, install the project's dependencies by running the following command `npm install`.

 ## Usage